The many ways you can travel upscale on a budget

 The world’s largest country also heads some lists as the world’s least friendly for tourists.
 But if your travel is carefully choreographed, there are many wonders to behold.
 Saint Peterburg’s Hermitage is one of the largest and oldest museums in the world, founded by Catherine the Great in 1764.
 Prepare to be impressed by this prestigious complex.

 The top honors for large and old belongs to Rome.
 Ancient Rome still infiltrates both the sights and very character of the city, including the Colosseum, built 20 centuries ago.
 The city even surrounds another country – the Vatican.
+Brazil and Iceland were mentioned above, well represented by Rio and Reykjavik.

 Sydney Opera House and harbor